-On May 24, 2021, Gov. Kay Ivey signed legislation AL S.B.
+On May 24, 2021, Gov. Kay lvey signed legislation AL S.B.
 267 preventing the use of "Vaccine Passports."
 In addition, state agencies, universities, and businesses are prohibited from requiring individuals to have received a vaccination in order to access facilities or services.

-May 25, 2021 - City of Birmingham

-On May 19, 2021, City council President William Parker announced the City's mask mandate would terminate aligning with CDC Guidelines.
+May 25, 2021 - City of Birmingham On May 19, 2021, City council President William Parker announced the City's mask mandate would terminate aligning with CDC Guidelines.

-On May 10, 2021, Gov. Kay Ivey announced that the State will end its participation in the federally funded pandemic unemployment compensation programs effective June 19, 2021.
+On May 10, 2021, Gov. Kay lvey announced that the State will end its participation in the federally funded pandemic unemployment compensation programs effective June 19, 2021.

-On May 3, 2021, Gov. Kay Ivey announced that the State's COVID-19 public health order will end on May 31, 2021, and the state-of-emergency will end on July 6, 2021.
+May 11, 2021 - Safety Precautions On May 3, 2021, Gov. Kay Ivey announced that the State's COVID-19 public health order will end on May 31, 2021, and the state-of-emergency will end on July 6, 2021.